“A clutch of stylish beach houses with indoor pool, spa, bar and restaurant on the stunning island of Tresco (each sleeps 6-10)”

-Your kitchen is amazingly well equipped with a range-style cooker, microwave, big fridge-freezer, dishwasher, stylish Sophie Conran Portmerion crockery and lots of pots and pans, as well as cleaning pack and barbecue.
+Self-catering: your kitchen is amazingly well equipped with a range-style cooker, microwave, big fridge-freezer, dishwasher, stylish Sophie Conran Portmerion crockery and lots of pots and pans, as well as cleaning pack and barbecue.
 The array of baking equipment might just bring out the 'Nigella' in you.
 Order fresh lobster or crab from the local fishermen and you'll even find special stick forks for eating them.
+For evening cocktails we found the large fridge's crushed ice maker invaluable.
 And there's plenty of room to eat either in the dining room or on the terrace.

-Further afield: the menu at the new Ruin Beach Cafe on the other side of the island (25 min walk, less if you cycle) has more of a Mediterranean focus, including delicious wood-fired pizzas, and a stunning seaside location.
-Packed with locals and nautical memorabilia, the New Inn (5 minute walk, open all year round) serves fine ales and good pub grub.
-Or take a 5-10 minute boat ride to Bryher island and head for the hotel restaurant at Hell Bay (open end March - end October) - for a light lunch or fine dining in the evening (special dinner boats go across a couple of evenings a week).
+Further afield: Take a 5-10 minute boat ride to neighbouring Bryher island.
+The hotel restaurant at Hell Bay (open late-March to October) is great for a light lunch or evening fine dining (special dinner boats go across a couple of evenings a week).
 All are under the same ownership as the FBC.

 - Coffee maker